systemb4/dsp/doc/PROGRESS.md

 28 March 2022: Picking up work again.
 Things need to do: go through entire file
     and do waht code says, everything done before was just for sorting through everything so that this would be easier.

+30 March 2022: The difficult part now will be having to deal for every instance
+    anything that can happen when going through each defintion.
+I will also want to create a secondary std.c file that will hold basic functions like print() and other things.